Heavy Vehicle Driver's Licence (Class 1)

 To obtain the F endorsement

-- You may register at the same time for the knowledge test for the F endorsement—driving vehicles equipped with an air brake system.
-If you fail, you must wait at least 7 days before being allowed to take the test again.
+- You may ask to take the knowledge test for the F endorsement (air brakes) at the same time.
+If you fail the F endorsement test, you must wait at least seven days before being allowed to take the test again.
 Anyone found cheating will automatically fail the test and will have to wait at least 56 days before being allowed to take the test again.
-If it’s not the first time that person has been caught cheating, that person will have to wait at least 90 days.
+If it’s not the first time that person has been caught cheating, that person will have to wait at least 90 days..

 1-800-361-7620